SKOOTA GAMES IndieGames Notebook Interview

 Guns and Nuns: Storming Hell|Letting Go of Gravity, 100% Pure Madness

-The first time I saw this game on social media, it was due to the concept of "a protagonist in a nun outfit wielding dual guns to take down demons."
+The first time I saw this game on social media, it was due to the concept of "a protagonist in a nun's outfit wielding dual guns to take down demons."
 Particularly, her maniacal smile when defeating enemies left a strong impression and garnered enthusiastic support among some indie gamers.
-The character's resemblance to the anime 'Hellsing' likely struck a chord with many people.
+The character's traits reminiscent of the anime Hellsing likely struck a chord with many people.

 What’s surprising is that this game has no explanation of its world or story at all.
-In the demo, you simply pick your favorite weapon on the given stage and exterminate the approaching demons.
-Only pure action is presented there.
-All we know is that the protagonist's name is Angelica Amadeus and that she wields a pair of golden guns called "Requiem."
-It’s a beautifully simple and straightforward structure.
+In the demo, you simply pick your preferred weapon on the given stage and exterminate the approaching demons.
+Only pure action is presented.
+All we know is that the protagonist's name is Angelica Amadeus and that she wields a golden dual gun called "Requiem."
+It’s a beautifully simple and clean structure.

-What surprised me the most during actual gameplay was the "gravity system" on the stage.
-The setting resembles a virtual space where platforms float in the air, but if you step off a platform and fall into the void, it doesn’t result in a game over.
+What surprised me the most when actually playing was the "gravity system" in the stages.
+The setting is like a virtual space where platforms float in the air, but if you step off a platform and fall into the void, it doesn’t result in a game over.
 Instead, gravity reverses, and you continue to fight while standing upside down on the "underside" of the platform.
 It’s a design that seems to say, "There’s no need to die from falling while exterminating demons."
 By the mid-game, in a chaos where you can’t tell what’s ground and what’s sky, an extreme situation unfolds where you simply point your gun at the demons.

-This straightforward gameplay and score attack system are incredibly compatible, and the addictiveness is astounding.
+This straightforward gameplay and score attack system are incredibly compatible, and the addiction it brings is astounding.
 By the way, my global ranking during my first play was 11,242.
 While I desperately managed to score 200,000 points, the top players were racking up astronomical numbers of 10 million points.
-There’s no way to compete with that.
+There's no way to compete with that.

-In terms of freedom of action, this game is overwhelming compared to the other three titles.
-The only downside (which is a personal issue) is that the intense movements make it unavoidable to feel "nauseous."
-I needed a 10-minute break after each play, but the charm packed into it was worth it.
+In terms of action freedom, this title stands out among the three games.
+The only downside (which is a personal issue) is that the intense movements make it unavoidable to feel "motion sickness."
+I needed a 10-minute break after each play, but the charm packed into the game was worth it.
 If you want to experience the "madness" of this game, definitely check it out on Steam.

 It was truly a work that embodies the idea of "simple is best," titled 'Guns and Nuns: Storming Hell.'